 If you're a mom of young children, life is busy with activity.
 Our friends at PNC Bank developed tips that parents can use to turn everyday moments — from morning to mealtime to bedtime — into learning opportunities for their child.
 As you step outside, here are some fun ideas to spur some adventure with your kids.

 Whether reading a book or trying some breathing exercises, everyone has a favorite way to relax.
 Refocus your mind and reduce stress, relieve headaches and ease insomnia with the help of meditation.
 Our sponsor MedExpress shares meditation tips you can do at home and some of the physical health benefits you may experience.
 Read the full article here.

 Whether you are contemplating a fun run or a full marathon, it’s exciting to train toward a new fitness milestone.
 Runners get into trouble on the course when they don’t train enough before a run, but it can be just as problematic to overtrain.
 We talked with Summit Orthopedics' sports medicine physician and orthopedic surgeon Dr. Jack Skendzel about how to balance your running goals with a healthful training program.
 Click here for the article.

 Summit Orthopedics offers comprehensive sports medicine expertise

-From Olympians to pro athletes to kids in youth sports and those that just want to be more active, Summit Orthopedics delivers expert care by fellowship-trained sports medicine physicians.
-If you are recently injured or concerned about ongoing pain, Summit Orthopedics sports medicine specialists have the expertise to evaluate your discomfort and develop a plan to quickly and safely help you get back to being active.
-Start your journey to stronger, healthier athletic condition.
-Find your sports medicine expert, request an appointment online, or call us at (651) 968–5201 to schedule a consultation.
+Everyone has their own race to run, whether it’s a marathon or a jog to clear your head.
+Summit Orthopedics, one of our platinum sponsors, delivers expert care that’s individual by design.
+If you are recently injured or concerned about ongoing pain, Summit Orthopedics fellowship-trained sports medicine specialists have the expertise to evaluate your discomfort and develop a plan to quickly and safely help you get back to running.
+Find care for every body, every step of the way at summitortho.com or call us at (651) 968–5201 to schedule a telehealth or in-person appointment.